 B12 is also known by the name Cobalamin so don’t get confused if you see that term thrown around online.

-Since being diagnosed with renal disease I’ve started to give her Subcutaneous fluids which help with the effects of the disease immensely.
-Here’s my post on how to give your cat Subcutaneous fluids.
-I also give her an anti-nauseant once a day because part of renal disease means your cat constantly feels nauseous.
+The moment she was diagnosed with advanced renal disease I started to give her Subcutaneous fluids which helped with the effects of the disease immensely.
+If you have a cat that has renal disease go now and read my post on how to give your cat Subcutaneous fluids.
+I also gave her an anti-nauseant once a day because part of renal disease means your cat constantly feels nauseous.

-This wasn’t the case with the bacon.
-She ate bacon for days and still wouldn’t go near anything else so I called my vet and said I thought it was time to start giving her some B12.
-We had discussed it a few visits ago.
+After a couple of bouts of her not eating regular food I called my vet and said I thought it was time to start giving her some B12.
+We had discussed it a few visits prior.

 A half an hour and $12 later I was at home giving Cleo her B12 shot.
 Within 2 days she was not only eating again, she was eating more than she had eaten in the past year.
 Plus, I was left with a fridge full of bacon I had to eat before it went bad, so that was a little bonus for me and a big bonus for my back fat.

 The reason cats with chronic disease benefit from B12 is because their disease is preventing them from absorbing B12.